 Ayurveda in the Summer

-In summer, PITTA dosha plays the central role.
-Pitta is often confused with Fire, but Pitta is a combination of Fire and Water.
-Although both heat and Pitta increase in the summer, the digestive fire goes down.
+In summer heat plays the central role.
+In Ayurveda the fire element is known as Pitta.
+Although heat increases in the summer, the digestive fire goes down.
 Because of the high temperature, skin pores open up and evaporate a large part of the heat of the digestive fire.
 Therefore people in the summer, especially on the hottest days, possess no appetite for heavy meals and a salad often proves to be sufficient.

 Pitta is connected to the skin, so the summer months, are not the best months for people with skin problems.
 Even conditions such as migraine and inflammatory disorders are more common in summer.
 Fortunately, you can prevent these symptoms if you make sure Pitta remains in balance during the summer months.
 The best thing is when you already start Pitta reducing remedies at the end of spring!.